bhavyasharma2/disfluency-restoration-system/README.md

 ## How to Run

+1. Download the dataset using the Kaggle CLI.
+2. Extract the dataset ZIP.
-1. Open a Kaggle Notebook.
+3. Open a Kaggle Notebook.
-2. Upload this notebook file.
-3. Upload the dataset folder as described above.
+4. Upload the notebook file and extracted dataset folder.
-4. Run all notebook cells sequentially.
+5. Run all notebook cells sequentially.
-5. The final predictions will be written to:
+6. The final predictions will be written to:

 ```bash
 submission.csv